CraigWoodcock/CICD-with-Jenkins/CICD Pipelines/README.md

 ![Alt text](<../Screenshots/Jenkins/Screenshot 2024-01-09 161720.png>)

-3. Select your job from the list, 'Apply' and 'Save'
+3. Select your job from the list, 'Apply' and 'Save'.